When do I need a permit?

 When is a CRO permit required?

-When work that does not require a Building Permit is regulated by District Standards.
+Work that does not require a Building Permit is regulated by the Historic District Standards.
 For example:

 What happens if I don't get a permit?